msorens/images-from-the-aether/README.md

 ###  6.3. <a name='DeveloperExperienceToo'></a>Developer Experience, Too

-UX is not just for users--it applies to developers, too!
+UX is not just for users--developer experience (DX) is important, too!
 I strive to make code welcoming in a sense, so people who want to either read the code or just understand how the application works, can easily dig in.

 Some examples:

 * A thorough read-me file is supplied ( this one :-).